CouncilDataProject/cdp-scrapers/README.md

 automatically share the error message so you can fix the issue and the scraper can be tested again afterwards.

-For more details about creating a custom scraper, please visit here. (or wherever Sung’s detailed docs will go)
+For more details about creating a custom scraper, please visit [here](cdp_scrapers/README.md)

 ## Installation